CTMarius/protractorStarterKit/README.md

 - Scenarios in the feature files.
 - Step definitions in the step definition files.
 - Page objects in the page objects files.
-- Configure new test tasks in the Grunt.js file.

 ### Configuring the tests: